-Nick’s death was also the first time I’d learned of SWB, which is essentially an underwater faint caused by a lack of oxygen in the brain that occurs in less than 15 feet of water.
+Nick’s death was also the first time I’d learned of SWB, which is essentially an underwater faint caused by a lack of oxygen in the brain that occurs in less than 15 feet (4.6 meters) of water.
 You can prevent SWB with a proper understanding of the gas exchange in the body while underwater and the appropriate surface breathing technique to avoid hyperventilation, which artificially lowers carbon dioxide levels just before descent.
 That knowledge and other safety-oriented freediving processes make a freediving certification worthwhile for anyone who does underwater activities.

 Capps (left) and Cornell (right) share the line during the constant-weight dive portion of the open-water session.

 THERE’S A CERT